Super Dodge Ball (1996 video game)

-Super Dodge Ball is a dodgeball-based sports game produced by Technōs Japan that was released for the Neo Geo platform in 1996.
+Super Dodge Ball is a dodgeball-based sports game produced by Technōs Japan and released for the Neo Geo platform in 1996.
 It is a sequel to the original Super Dodge Ball and features characters from Technōs Japan's Kunio-kun series.
 It was also the final game developed by Technōs before the company went out of business, as well as the last Kunio-kun games released in arcades.
-Technōs location tested a Japanese version in arcades, but since the company went bankrupt, this version was not released and the game was only given a limited US release from SNK.
-However, putting a US cart of this game into a Japanese system will show the Japanese version.
+Technōs location tested a Japanese version in arcades, but since the company went bankrupt, this version was not released and the game was only given a limited US release from SNK, although putting a US cart of this game into a Japanese system will show the Japanese version.
 In 2001, Mega Enterprise ported this game to the PC exclusively for a Korean release.